 Additionally, medical powers of attorney are known as “healthcare proxies” in New York, and they require their own form created by the New York legislature.

-Healthcare proxies have different requirements, as they must be signed and dated by the principal, and two adult witnesses who watched the principal sign must also sign.
+A healthcare proxy has different requirements, as they must be signed and dated by the principal, and two adult witnesses who watched the principal sign must also sign.

 In December 2020, former Governor Andrew Cuomo signed new changes on New York powers of attorney into law.
 These changes took effect in June 2021.